gonzaaasanchez/tfi-backend-sanchezpalomino/docs/models.md

 - ObjectId references are used for relationships between collections
 - Audit logs track all CRUD operations on main entities
 - Comments are consumed independently from posts (not included in post responses)
+- Likes are consumed independently from posts (not included in post responses)
+- Likes have unique constraint (one like per user per post)